Matheuscp98/Preprocessing/README.md

 4. **Load** your own datasets or use the provided **`.csv` datasets** in this repository.
 5. **Run** the notebook cells **sequentially** to reproduce the **preprocessing**, **model training**, and **evaluation** pipeline.
 6. The code is **modular** and **organized into logical blocks** with **detailed comments** for clarity.

 ---

-## 📚 Publications

-This repository is part of the research study:

--  *Manuscript currently under peer review*

----